google/flax/docs/flip/2434-general-metadata.md

 Disadvantages:
 1. Handling boxed values requires the relatively new ``is_leaf=`` syntax which users might not be familiar with.
-Although users will probably call Flax provided utils that handle teh low-level tree_map calls in most cases.
+Although users will probably call Flax provided utils that handle the low-level tree_map calls in most cases.
 3. Custom Pytree nodes have a small runtime overhead.
 It's hard to observe this in practise because JAX calls are async.